sandboxnu/create-sandbox-app/templates/node-fullstack-websocket/README.md

 `/app` is a the next.js app.
 Routing is done using the file system.
 For example, the page `/app/pages/xyz.tsx` would be served at `domain.com/xyz`.
 Pages are rendered server-side and hydrated client side.
 Data fetching can happen on the server or client.
 [Learn more](https://nextjs.org/docs/basic-features/data-fetching)

 `/server` is the server that runs the REST API and websockets.
 Each API resource gets a router file inside `/server/api`.
-These routers/controllers just deal with HTTP and pass along to Services, which do the business logic.

 `/shared` is included in both app and server.
 Primary purpose is to share types for typescript, though it may also be possible to share utility functions.